percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 User creation is idempotent — re-running the create flow against an existing `syncTargetUser` is a no-op. **Credentials are static for the user's lifetime** (decided 2026-06-04): the operator does not rotate the password on a schedule, does not regenerate it on K8s Secret recreation, and does not detect drift if a cluster admin changes the password out of band.
 Password reset is treated as a cluster-admin operation outside the operator's scope.
 If rotation is needed later, it will be a separate design.

 **Why:** Treating user creation as one-way matches the operator's broader posture on user management — once a user is created on a cluster, removing it is a cluster-admin decision rather than an operator action.
 It also avoids requiring the operator to hold `dropUser` privileges and removes a class of failure modes where a stuck `dropUser` call blocks CR deletion (no `dropUser` call → no Kubernetes finalizer needed; child resources GC via ownerReferences without a pre-hook).
-To suspend replication without removing PCSM, set `spec.paused=true` instead of deleting the CR.
+To suspend replication without removing PCSM, set `spec.mode=paused` instead of deleting the CR.

 The source cluster credentials are provided by the user via `spec.source.credentialsSecret`, a Kubernetes Secret with `username` and `password` keys.
 The operator reads the Secret and injects the credentials into `PCSM_SOURCE_URI` with percent-encoding per RFC 3986.
 Credentials are never stored in the CR spec.